 - OptinMonster: Adds a variety of subscription opportunities to your website or specific visitors like those coming from social media platforms.

 - CRM tool: Integrating your customer relationship management (CRM) tool with your email marketing tool ensures you automatically pull new prospects, leads, and customers into your email lists.

 - Accounting package: You can integrate your accounting package with your email marketing software to gather customer data like names and email addresses into your mailing list.

-- eCommerce platform: If you use eCommerce platforms like Shopify and Magento, integrate them with your email marketing software to pull customer information to your email list.
+- Ecommerce platform: If you use an ecommerce platform, like Shopify or Magento, you can integrate them with your email marketing software to pull customer information to your email list.

 You can also add new subscribers to your email list using third-party integration tools like Zapier.
 This way, you can automatically add new subscribers from more than 500 other third-party apps, including WooCommerce, QuickBooks, and Google Sheets.

 How to Create an Email List from Scratch

 When you make a new acquaintance, you want to find shared interests and make a good impression.